MarkXA/nidevconf/content/conference-day.md

 Here are all the details you should need for the day of the conference:

+## Timings

+Registration is between 8:30am and 9:30am.
+Lunch is 12pm-1pm, and the conference finishes by 6:15pm.
+There is then an afterparty at the Black Box.

 ## Mobile app

 You can install the Sessionize app at https://nidc22.sessionize.com/ to view the agenda and set up your own personal schedule.